 A similar logic applies to benchmarking the total pay of owner CEOs.
-Owner CEOs are veteran CEOs within their firms.
+We define owner CEOs as CEOs who hold 4.3% or more of the firm's total shares outstanding, where the 4.3% ownership represents the 90th percentile of CEO ownership in our sample.
+Owner CEOs typically are founder or veteran CEOs within their firms.
 We interact CEO's relative total compensation with a dummy variable that equals 1 if the CEO is an owner CEO, and 0 otherwise.
-We define owner CEOs as CEOs who hold 4.3% or more of the firm's total shares outstanding, where the 4.3% ownership represents the 90th percentile of CEO ownership in our sample.
-The regression results are reported in column 3.
-Consistent with Hypothesis 2, the interaction term coefficient is negative and statistically significant, indicating that pay benchmarking intensity is weaker for owner CEOs.
+Consistent with Hypothesis 1, the interaction term coefficient in Column (2) is negative and statistically significant, indicating that pay benchmarking intensity is weaker for owner CEOs.